+6.26.
 Low Level Concerns

-Where a concerns does not meet the harm threshold (KCSIE Part 4 section 1) these are classed as "low level concerns" and will be documented and kept on file.
+Where concerns do not meet the harm threshold (KCSIE Part 4 section 1) these are classed as "low level concerns" and will be documented and kept on file.
 It is important that all concerns about adults are shared responsibly and recorded and dealt with appropriately.
+Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from becoming the subject of potential false low-level concerns or misunderstandings.